 Hotels just don’t give a feel for what daily life is like in a destination.
 You experience a place differently when you live in a neighborhood, experience the culture of daily life, go to your local grocery store and cafe, and say hello to your neighbors.

 Airbnb is strongly encouraging hosts who offer longer rentals to allow pets.
-With their [Winter 2021 Updates], Airbnb started offering free pet damage protection to hosts.
+With their recent updates, Airbnb started offering free pet damage protection to hosts.
 Pet fees can now also be added to nightly prices.
 Previously hosts would ask for cash, bank transfer, etc. on arrival but now all transactions can be kept within the app, increasing security for guests.